 n., The reproduction of the behaviour and results of obsolete software or systems through the development of new hardware and/or software to allow execution of the old software or systems on future computers.
 Syn.: preservation emulation.
-See also: encapsulation; preservation strategy; wrapper.
+[General Dictionaries]

 enabling record